-This cottage is part of a family compound occupying an outer island at Pointe au Baril, Georgian Bay.
-Having been renovated several times, the building had lost some of its former defining characteristics.
-For example, a striking stone fireplace had been dislocated in a space between the living and dining rooms, and circulation, lighting, and views needed to be addressed.
-ERA was asked to restore some of the original cabin’s rustic qualities while providing modern amenities such as a new kitchen, bathroom, laundry facilities, and a more convenient layout.
+This cottage is part of a family compound on an outer island at Pointe au Baril, Georgian Bay.
+After several renovations the building had lost some of its original character.
+ERA led the restoration of the original cabin’s cherished rustic qualities while providing modern amenities and an improved layout.

-The siting on an outer island of Georgian Bay provided opportunities for views and exterior spaces, but necessitated substantial upgrades to the thermal protection of the envelope to protect against the buffeting winds, and, at times, horizontally driven rain.
-The immediate context of the site was overhauled, adding new decks and a new dry stone and boulder approach to the swim area.
+The building itself needed substantial upgrades to the envelope to improve energy efficiency and protect against the strong lake winds and, at times, horizontally driven rain.
+The siting provided opportunities for wonderful views and exterior spaces.
+The adjacent landscaping was reimagined, adding new decks and a new dry stone and boulder approach to the swim area.